 For more information on what wages are subject to Medicare tax, see Table 2-1, earlier, and the chart, Special Rules for Various Types of Services and Payments, in section 15 of Pub.
-15. For more information on Additional Medicare Tax, visit IRS.gov and enter "Additional Medicare Tax" in the search box.
+15. For more information on Additional Medicare Tax, go to IRS.gov/ADMT.

 Amount of deposit.
-To estimate the amount of income tax withholding and employment taxes and to deposit them on time, make a reasonable estimate of the value of the fringe benefits provided on the date or dates you chose to treat the benefits as paid.
+To estimate the amount of income tax withholding and employment taxes and to deposit them on time, make a reasonable estimate of the value of the taxable fringe benefits provided on the date or dates you chose to treat the benefits as paid.
 Determine the estimated deposit by figuring the amount you would have had to deposit if you had paid cash wages equal to the estimated value of the fringe benefits and withheld taxes from those cash wages.
 Even if you don't know which employee will receive the fringe benefit on the date the deposit is due, you should follow this procedure.